birhanu-eshete/SPIF/README.md

 ##Usage
 - Command Line Mode
 	<code>python spif.py filename.ext</code>
--GUI Mode
+- GUI Mode
  	<code>python main.py </code>
-##Known issues
+##Known Issues

-Not all pdf files are supported by PyPdf library, do not get surprised if the script is selective on pdf files as the conversion scheme matters.
+- Not all pdf files are supported by PyPdf library, do not get surprised if the script is selective on pdf files as the conversion scheme matters.
-Docx conversion does not give the page number where a sensitive or private information is found.
+- Docx conversion does not give the page number where a sensitive or private information is found.
 So it is a little course-grained.

 ##Authors
 - Birhanu Eshete - birhanu.mekuria(at)gmail.com